Search and Surveillance Act 2012

 You could also call this:

-"What happens to weapons the police take during a search"
+"What happens to weapons the Police take"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.